abalkin/kcc/README.md

-# k7 tutorial
-Dennis Shasha
+# k crash course
+"kelas" <me@kel.as>

+## who is k

-Since 1992, Arthur Whitney, the principial designer and architect of a computer language called `k`, provided a small worldwide community of highly skilled programmers with a unique integrated platform for creating high performance applications for financial and other data-intensive applications.
+Arthur Whitney, the principial designer and architect of a computer language called `k`, has become a central figure in an elite, tight-knit worldwide community of highly skilled programmers.
+Since early 90's, he provides new revisions of one single product, a unique integrated platform for creating high performance applications for financial and other data-intensive applications.
+It is very remarkable piece of software.

+There is a very high chance that you heard something about the legend of Arthur Whitney and his language; what is less likely is that you have ever met someone who told you he or she is a professional k probrammer, because in their areas is often stated in their contracts what they can and cannot talk about, and `k` language doesn't really need any extra publicity anyway.

-While implementations of similar systems in other languages such as C++ and Java often involve thousands of lines of code written by large teams and built on top of complex library stacks, a typical k solution involves several factors of magninude less code, usually implemented by a small and agile team, and rarely requires external dependencies.
-The k paradigm enables unprecedented efficiency and ease of prototyping, development, testing, deployment and support of highly efficient and robust systems.
+What is much easier to hear is about implementations of similar systems in languages such as C++ or Java that involve thousands of lines of code written by large teams and built on top of complex library stacks.
+What these types are not allowed to tell tou is that the projects they are working on are way over budget, totally past deadline and implementing an an utterly outdated spec.

+In comparision, a typical k solution involves several factors of magninude less code, usually implemented by a small and agile team or even a single single individual, rarely requires external dependencies and is usually complete on time.
+The platform is not free and is not not cheap, but the k paradigm enables unprecedented efficiency and ease of prototyping, development, testing, deployment and support of highly efficient and robust systems that quickly return the investment.

+## what is k

-The power is in the language itself which was designed from ground up primarily as a *tool of thought*.
+The power is in the language itself which is designed from ground up primarily as a *tool of thought*.
 The vocabulary, syntax and the choice of abstractions offered by the language all work together to foster and propel creative, focused and succinct thinking about a problem at hand and finding an efficient and elegant solution for it.
 Contrary to the majority of other programming workflows, a k